Global Airlines: Destinations

 Global Airlines has no scheduled destinations.
 In March 2025, the company announced its intent to operate its first charter flight on 15 May between Glasgow Airport and John F. Kennedy International Airport in New York.
 The company announced a 'VIP Pre-Sale' for its first flights in March before revealing ticket prices one month later.
 Tickets were sold by GA.FLIGHTS who are trading under TravelOpedia Ltd that have teamed up with Global and Hi Fly Malta.
 The first flight was operated on 15 May 2025.

 The company's A380 remained parked in New York for four days before returning to Glasgow on 19 May.
 After the first flights, the company operated another one-time service between Manchester Airport and New York on 21 May.

 Following these four flights, the aircraft was repositioned to Dresden for maintenance, then ferried to Tarbes for storage prior to heavy maintenance, with no future operations scheduled.
-It is planned to be flown from Tarbes to Dresden in the near future for heavy maintenance work.
+It was planned to be flown from Tarbes to Dresden for heavy maintenance work.

+In June 2026, it was reported that the airline plans to launch direct flights from the UK to the Maldives before the end of the year.